 for whom I was guitarist and songwriter for ten years.

-I am also currently in another original music project called Kozmic Cowboy with Glen Kozielec, Rick Thompson, Jay Burton, Hans Bohlmann, and C J Di Palma and we just released our debut CD called Kozmic Cowboy with a great assortment of rock & roll tunes with heavy overtones of jamming and creative expression.
+I am currently in all original music project called Kozmic Cowboy with Glen Kozielec, Rick Thompson, Jay Burton, and Hans Bohlmann.
+In 2016 we released our debut CD called Kozmic Cowboy with a great assortment of rock & roll tunes with heavy overtones of jamming and creative expression.
 We just released in 2020 our follow up CD called Karma with 14 new tracks of all original Kozmic Cowboy

 I am also working currently on a project called 432 Peace Project, based on the tuning of 432 Htz. and various other specific healing frequencies.
 I am working with artist/musician Bruce Sallee and we are crafting original tunes where all instruments are tuned to 432 Htz or specific healing frequencies and are based on the sound healing principles learned from Jonathan Goldman of frequency + intent = sound healing.
 More detail in the 432 Peace Project section.

 Bands are like restaurants…..most close after one year and they deal with creative individuals that are known to have trouble collaborating.
 My bands and the bands and artists that I have worked with, have stayed together longer and been successful in creating a collaborative, nurturing, and creative environment.

 I am a voting member of The Recording Academy and honored to vote each year with my daughter Kelsey, who has been my musical voting partner since the first year I voted.
 I love the Recording Academy as it is a huge proponent and tireless defender of musician’s rights.
 Musicians are in a huge change curve on how our music is produced, recorded, and distributed.